jairoserrano/HPCFront/README.md

 ### LDAP Ath Configuration

-If you going to use LDAP authentication you should follow the next steps:
+Run `composer update`.

-Open app/config/app.php and add:
+Open `app/config/app.php` and add:

-    Ymo\L4OpenLdap\L4OpenLdapServiceProvider
+`Diegognt\LdapAuthDriver\LdapAuthDriverServiceProvider`

-Open ``app/config/auth.php`` and change the authentication driver to ``ldap``.
+Open `app/config/auth.php` and change the authentication driver to `ldap`.

-Run ``php artisan config:publish ymo/l4-openldap`` and adjust the config file for your LDAP settings.
+Run `php artisan config:publish diegognt/ldap-auth-driver` and adjust the config file for your LDAP settings.

-It can be found in ``app/config/packages/ymo/l4-openldap``.
+It can be found in `app/config/packages/diegognt/ldap-auth-driver`.

 ### License